vtonu/vtonu/README.md

-### Hi there 👋
+### Hey there💚

 My name is Victor, a creative UI and graphic designer, constantly exploring new horizons.
 UI design is my forte, complemented by a bit of UX.
 My fascination with AI technology, computers, and gaming fuels my enthusiasm for innovative designs.

-**vtonu/vtonu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on getting better with code.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning everything.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- ⚡ Fun fact: I speak 3 languges.
 - 📫 How to reach me: [...](https://victortonu.myportfolio.com/contact)https://victortonu.myportfolio.com/contact
-- ⚡ Fun fact: ...